Saharalnoor/ysra_house_of_flower_MS/README.md

 - The Logo was created from [Free Logo Design](https://free-logo-design.net/food-drinks/free-coffee-logo-design)

 ### Video Guide
-- (Inspired by) Boutique Ado is my guide doing this project, I follow step by step.
+- Boutique Ado is my guide doing this project, I follow step by step.
-- Most of the Codes was taken from Boutique Ado
+- Most of the Codes was taken from Boutique Ado and some from art of tea
 - The Navbar, Checkout form was inspired by Boutique Ado

+### Inspiration
+- Botique Ado
+- Art of tea
+- thehouseofMouse

 ## Acknowledgement